 - Tomato – 1 big ripe tomato

 1. Ginger – Peel.
-Prepare 2 portion.
+Prepare 2 portions.
 Some thin slice, some cut to thin stripes.

 2. Spring onions – cut the green parts to silken threads, keep the white part to steam with the fish later,